khawarizmus/hijri-week-calendar-proposal/content.typ

 The HWC derives a a standard representation from compatible existing Hijri calendar dates.
 The resulting Hijri week date may be different depending on the underlying Hijri calendar used.
 Therefore, it is important to reference the Hijri calendar with the HWC representation when in need of interportability.

-Because the HWC is designed to work with many types of Hijri Calendars, implementers of the HWC may need to create seperate implementations for each Hijri calendar.
+Because the HWC is designed to work with many types of Hijri calendars, implementers of the HWC may need to create seperate implementations for each Hijri calendar.
 This should not be seen as a limitation but rather as a versatile feature allowing the HWC to be used with any Hijri calendar that may be introduced in the future.

 The HWC and its rules are not limited to just the tabular varieties of Hijri calendars.
 This includes compatibility with calendars such as the Umm al-Qura calendar.
 For more information on non-compatible Hijri calendars, see @compatible-calendars.